Robert Clifford (cricketer)

-Robert Clifford (8 March 1752 – 18 April 1811) was an English cricketer who played in 71 first-class cricket matches between 1777 and 1792.
+Robert Clifford (8 March 1752 – 18 April 1811) was an English cricketer who played in 71 cricket matches between 1777 and 1792.

 Despite having a deformed right hand caused by a childhood accident, Clifford was an effective leg break bowler who bowled right-arm slow underarm deliveries.
 Arthur Haygarth, writing in the mid-19th century, noted his attention to detail when bowling.
 He was a left-handed batsman who was recognised as an all-rounder.

-Clifford mainly played for Kent sides, which he made 31 appearances for, as well as both East and West Kent sides and those put together by leading Kent patrons of the day Sir Horatio Mann and John Bligh, 4th Earl of Darnley.
-He also played 19 times for England sides, (Note: During the time Clifford played, England sides were not representative of the country.
-Instead, they were sides composed of players from a range of locations brought together to play against another side.
-So when Clifford made his first-class debut for an England XI in 1777 he played against a Hampshire XI in a team made up of players from Kent and Surrey.) for Hampshire sides and for the White Conduit Club and the Marylebone Cricket Club.
+Clifford mainly played for Kent (more than 30 appearances), as well as both East and West Kent, and other teams organised by Sir Horatio Mann and John Bligh, 4th Earl of Darnley, the leading Kent patrons of the day.
+He also played for England (i.e., the "rest" of England), Hampshire, White Conduit Club, and Marylebone Cricket Club (MCC).
 James Pycroft, writing in 1862, described him as one of Kent's three best players.

 Clifford was born at Bearsted in Kent in 1752 and died there in 1811 aged 59.
-Two of his grandsons, William Clifford and Francis Clifford, also played cricket for Kent teams.
+Two of his grandsons, William Clifford and Francis Clifford, also played for Kent.